 Once appointed, please make sure you contact your local regional office manager where there is one to immediately notify them of your appointment.
 If your region does not currently have an office, please contact RCPTutors@rcp.ac.uk for further information.

 The RCP now runs an annual conference for all CTs and ACTs to attend.
-The programme will be devised by the Linacre fellow and will provide training, development, ideas and best practice sharing and networking opportunities.
+The programme will be devised by the Linacre fellow and provide training, development, ideas and best practice sharing and networking opportunities.